GadgetReactor/dadafirst/_posts/2015-10-26-Taking-Care-of-my-baby-is-a-responsibility.markdown

 #### The Scares

 There are moments when you are at your wit's end.
 Like when he is crying incessantly, or when he is not drinking his milk, or when he is sick.
 As a parent, your heart aches but there's not much you can do.
-Time and the human body works together and is a great healer, but the moment itself is always tough.
+Time and the human body works together as a great healer, but the moment itself is always tough.
 There will also be many various inputs - well meaning ones but at times unsolicitated, and brings meaning to the phrase of _too many cooks spoil the broth_.
 But, always remember, you are the one with little or no experience while your parents have handled cranky babies with similar genes to your precious one. **They probably know what to do.**

+#### The Solo Car Rides

+I thought kids love car rides.
+Shane loves his cars, but he doesn't fancy taking them alone.
+I dread the times when I have to drive him alone in the car.
+It's a cacophony of shrieks and wahs, and can be the entire duration of the ride - which is often 20 minutes or more.
+It's a combination of heart wrenching and also hair pulling emotions, at the same time.